keng404/ica_to_cgw/README.md

 ## orhestrator wrappers

-These are scripts or cron jobs that invoke the orchestrator scripts at a cadence (default. every 10 minutes) that can be configured
+These are scripts or cron jobs that invoke the orchestrator scripts at a cadence (default. every 10 minutes) that can be configured.

+Some guidance on setting up a cron job can be found on this [page](https://www.redhat.com/en/blog/linux-cron-command)

 ### example
 - [fcs_orchestration_wrapper.sh](https://github.com/keng404/ica_to_cgw/blob/main/fcs_orchestration_wrapper.sh)